Positively Good Productions

-In modern day, the greater portion of American scholars and historians
+Today, the vast majority of American researchers and historians

-recognize that Jefferson did in fact have a relationship with Hemings.
+agree that Jefferson did, in fact, have a relationship with Hemings.

 Callender was able to critique Thomas Jefferson and show the

 (Jefferson discussing the Missouri question and slavery to John Holmes